david-andreasson/Quiz_API/README.md

 - **Logging and Error Handling**
   The API uses SLF4J with Logback to log critical operations such as authentication, token generation, and quiz session management.
 A global exception handler is implemented to capture and log unexpected errors.

+## Frontend Integration

+A React-based frontend is available in a separate repository, here: https://github.com/david-andreasson/quiz_frontend It communicates with this API to deliver a full quiz experience.
+The Quiz-service is available online at https://david-andreasson.github.io/quiz_frontend

 ## Installation